How busy is the market?

 Salary levels are not at pre crash levels, or matching Australian or UK salaries, but we have seen a marked improvement on offerings in the first quarter of the year.
 Here are some examples of recent placements; Senior QS (Dublin) – €78k package, Senior Engineer (Dublin) – €55k package, Project Manager (Munster) – €70k package, Civils Site Agent (Dublin) – €65k package

 We recruit for eight of the top ten main contractors in Ireland along with specialist sub-contractors, design and cost consultancies and a many small to medium sized regional contractors.

 Are companies willing to make offers over Skype?

 Yes.
 Most of our clients will conduct phone and Skype interviews and make offers following on from these conversations.
 Of course, the ideal scenario for most is that they meet with the candidate and some would say “look at how hard their hands are”, but most understand that it’s not always possible to fly back from Auckland for an interview.

 How transferable is my overseas experience?

-International experience is a positive on any CV and after the bottom fell out of the market, it’s expected that the majority of construction and engineering professionals have had to go overseas in search of employment.
+International experience is a positive on any CV and the well-documented collapse of the market, it’s expected that the majority of construction and engineering professionals have had to go overseas in search of employment.
 From our dealings with candidates who have repatriated and from feedback from the employers, most have noted that their experience abroad stood to them.